I-Have-An-Issue/node-dgram-proxy/README.md

 ## Usage
 `<insert documentation here>`

-## Concerns
+## Security
-Someone with a large block of IPv4 addresses can spam the "manager", and make the proxy crash from running out of resources.
-"Workers" will only last for 30 seconds, but if the attacker continues to send garbage data, the "worker" will not terminate.
+- Can be crashed with ease with a decent chunk of IPv4 addresses